Water conservation and stormwater management

 A major initiative of the SBWA is the restoration of degraded streams to improve fish and aquatic life habitat.
-In the summer of 2014, the field team worked hard to clear wood debris and abandoned beaver dams that were causing fish passage issues.
+In the summer of 2014, the field team worked hard to clear wood debris that were causing fish passage issues.
 By removing these natural barriers, we help open up new breeding grounds for migrating fish such as Atlantic salmon and trout.

-The team planted trees on the riverbanks damaged from flooding caused by beaver dams, and in erosion prone areas.
+The team planted trees on damaged riverbanks and in erosion prone areas.
 The roots of these trees will help stabilize the riverbanks, and will grow to provide shade from its canopy.
 Shade is a very important factor for fish habitat, as it helps keep water temperature at lower levels during hot summer months.